‘Accessing the Best of Our Intentions’: Joan Blades on Listening and Relationship Building

 Joan Blades is a social entrepreneur who’s built her career around bringing people together.
 Driven by her mediator personality and desire to find common ground, Joan has co-founded initiatives such as MomsRising, a network of parents working toward a more family-friendly America, and MoveOn, an online platform where citizens can mobilize for progressive grassroots campaigns.

 Her most recent initiative is Living Room Conversations, a nonprofit based on conversational models specifically developed by dialogue experts to heal divides and promote understanding — a mission that’s more important now than ever before, as our culture and political climate becomes increasingly polarized.
-Joan will be leading a live, interactive Living Room Conversation at the Bioneers 2020 Conference.
-Register now to save your spot!

 In this interview with Bioneers, Joan shares the benefits of communicating intentionally, nourishing relationships, and coming together to collectively care for the planet and each other.